dwyl/process-handbook/README.md

 **Guidelines for conducting a sprint demo:**
 + **Time Boxing**
 Before the demo, set the expectation of how long you think the demo will be through a calendar invite.
 The demo duration includes the demo itself + any questions you think the clients (or anyone else) might have.
 This shows that you’re organised and it prevents any inadvertent time wasting by time boxing it.
 It gives you a reference point that you can point to if you notice that you’re running over time (_a passionate client can talk for hours if you let them!_)
++ **Location**
+Ensure that you're holding your sprint review/demo somewhere where you and everyone involved has good access to a screen displaying your milestone / issues on GitHub.
+Unless you are *constantly* referring to the project board (*in our case the GitHub issues list*) it's *very* easy for people to get side-tracked.
+We/You need to ***constantly re-enforce*** the team looking at the project management ***system*** to ensure it gets used appropriately, otherwise chaos ensues rapidly...
 + **Decide who will be driving the demo**
 The demo will usually be introduced by the scrum master or the product owner (_the person with the most demo experience on the team_).
 The demo will then be handed over to the developers who have been working on it as they begin to go through the user flow.
 At any given time, the person with the most experience on a certain aspect of the application should be talking about it.
 This should be pre-decided before the demo so that everyone knows their responsibilities.
 + **Recap on lessons learnt from previous demos.**